Infineon/mtb-example-ml-deepcraft-streaming-protocol/README.md

 #### Connect and set up Serial Capture to collect data

-1. Connect the board to the laptop or PC through PSoC&trade; 6 USB connector (J2) using a Type-C USB cable.
+1. Connect the board to the laptop or PC through PSoC&trade; 6 USB connector using the USB cable.

 2. Expand the EmptyProject directory and double-click **Main.imunit** to open the canvas.